k-ujihara/opsin-dotnet/README.md

 ## Procedure to Build `opsin-2.5.0-jar-with-dependencies.dll`

 - This is developed with Visual Studio 2019 on Windows 10.

+At first you need to build IKVM compiler.
+The procedure it here.

 - Install JDK8.
 Be sure to set PATH variable that javac can be executed.
 - Download [NAnt 0.92](https://sourceforge.net/projects/nant/files/nant/0.92/nant-0.92-bin.zip) and unpack here.
 - Clone [IKVM 8.5.0.3](https://github.com/windward-studios/ikvm8) and check out `8.5.0.3`.